MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 acf(log_data, lag.max = 24, main = "ACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Log-transformed-ACF.png" width="700" height="500">

 **Interpretation of the results**

-The ACF remains very high at all lags, with no noticeable decay in autocorrelations.
+The ACF remains very high at all lags with no noticeable decay in autocorrelations.
 All values significantly exceed the confidence intervals.
 It is clear that the series is non-stationary.

-Next, we will plot the PACF
+Next, we have to plot the PACF

 ```r
 pacf(log_data, lag.max = 24, main = "PACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Log-transformed-PACF.png" width="700" height="500">